 From the perspective of generating audience laughter, public speaking professionals have significant advantages over stand-up comedians.

-In this post I am going to explore those advantages keeping this in mind:
+In this post I am going to examine those advantages keeping this in mind:

 As I discussed in my article “The First Secret For Adding Humor To Speeches And Presentations”, the mechanisms for generating laughter are exactly the same whether a person is engaged in a casual conversation with friends, delivering a stand-up routine, teaching a class or giving a motivational presentation.